0xAX/linux-insides/Interrupts/linux-interrupts-1.md

 Conclusion
 --------------------------------------------------------------------------------

 It is the end of the first part of `Interrupts and Interrupt Handling` in the Linux kernel.
-We covered some theory and the first steps of initialization of stuffs related to interrupts and exceptions.
+We covered some theory and the first steps of initialization of stuff related to interrupts and exceptions.
 In the next part we will continue to dive into the more practical aspects of interrupts and interrupt handling.

 If you have any questions or suggestions write me a comment or ping me at [twitter](https://twitter.com/0xAX).